Information and Advice

 What should you do if you think you are being harmed or abused?

 If you think you have been harmed or abused by another student or learner, member of staff or visitor, you should report this as soon as possible.
+You can obtain more information in our Safer Learning - Your Rights and Responsibilities leaflet.

 Tell someone you trust about what is happening.
 This can be your tutor or contact our Student Support Officer on 01825 761820